Zoo Culture

 Well, turns out, it's a more complicated question than I thought.
 The issue with defining culture is that when you exist within a it, it doesn't feel culturally relevant to you.
 It just feels normal.
 And when everything's normal, it's hard to define where the bumps are that lead to our unique traits.
 Not only that, but culture itself is hard to define asis.

 And that's when we reach a second big problem.
 Culture isn't always fully consistnt, and the larger a group you're trying to define the culture of, the more the details are going to get fuzzy.
 If you're trying to define "gaming" culture, you're going to have a much harder time finding common ground between League of Legends players and Stardew Valley players.
-Even under the umbrella of gaming, both those things have their own destinct cultures as well.
+Even under the umbrella of gaming, both those things have their own distinct cultures as well.
 And while the zoo community isn't it's pretty diverse.
 I would say that there are three major camps that exist in the zoo community.
 The forum zoos, the Twitter zoos, and the Telegram zoos.

 You could probably do a deep dive into each of those spaces individually to pick out the things that make those groups feel unique, but that's past the scope of what we're trying to do here today.
 The reason I bring this up is because I want to make it clear that in defining culture I'm going to be making a lot of generalizations. ome of th generalizations apply to you.
 I by no means want to disqualify your experience, everyone is valid.
 I'm just going based off the most common traits I've personally seen.
 You're free to disagree.
 And, likewise, if you're not a zoo and you're just reading this out of interest do not use this as some kind of guide to judge every zoo by.
 Even as an individual I have differences from the conclusions I'm going to draw here.